snail007/goproxy/README.md

 ### **4.Nat forward**
 #### **4.1、Principle explanation**
-Nat forward, divided into two versions, "multi-link version" and "multiplexed version", generally like web services Which is not a long time to connect the service recommended "multi-link version", if you want to keep long Time connection, "multiplexed version" is recommended.
+Nat forward, is divided into two versions, "multi-link version" and "multiplexed version", generally like web services Which is not a long time to connect the service recommende "multi-link version", if you want to keep long Time connection, "multiplexed version" is recommended.
 1. Multilink version, the corresponding subcommand is tserver，tclient，tbridge。
 1. Multiplexed version, the corresponding subcommand is server，client，bridge。
 1. the parameters and use of Multilink version and multiplexed is exactly the same.